-The new ERP chosen must be flexible and scalable to help you standardize your business.
+The new ERP and CRM software chosen must be flexible and scalable to help you standardize your business.

-“Time is Money” and it is a reminder that ERP selection is a long-term consideration and budget is a major concern.
+“Time is Money” and it is a reminder that the best ERP and CRM software selection is a long-term consideration and budget is a major concern.
 Neglecting this process can prove to be hazardous and a failure of ERP implementation.

 One must search for the potential benefits expected from the newly implemented ERP systems.
 It should be measured in both quantitative and qualitative manner.
 There should be proper documentation regarding the expected benefits to all stakeholders including customers and employees instead of mere intuition.

-The market is unpredictable, and customers’ tastes and preferences are changing, to reach new heights you must adapt to the dynamic nature of the IT industry, and to accomplish the same, you have to judge wisely whether the new ERP system is able to fulfill those wishes or not.
+The market is unpredictable, and customers’ tastes and preferences are changing, to reach new heights you must adapt to the dynamic nature of the IT industry, and to accomplish the same, you have to judge wisely whether the new ERP CRM software is able to fulfil those wishes or not.

 Let us understand it with a brief yet comprehensive example:

 Long gone are the days, when you required just a basic CRM software where you can keep your contacts history and details, in today’s everyday changing environment, you need to keep pace with your potential leads and customers and for that, you will target them.
 For this, you will need Lead Tracking, Lead Scoring and Management, Email Marketing, and Social Media Marketing.
-Additionally, there are other technology considerations imperative to the ERP selection process such as Business Intelligence, Artificial Intelligence, Machine Learning, Integration with other systems, Blockchain,etc.
+Additionally, there are other technology considerations imperative to the best ERP and CRM software selection process such as Business Intelligence, Artificial Intelligence, Machine Learning, Integration with other systems, Blockchain, etc.

 Therefore, you must check whether the one on your list is capable to meet up your expectations or not!